Counselling Skills Professional Development Course - study online.

-- Show when it is appropriate for a counselor to conclude crisis counselling
+- Show when it is appropriate for a counsellor to conclude crisis counselling.

-- Demonstrate how a counselor might encourage a client to appropriately express their anger
+- Demonstrate how a counsellor might encourage a client to appropriately express their anger.

-- Demonstrate how a counselor could encourage a client to explore their anger
+- Demonstrate how a counsellor could encourage a client to explore their anger.

 - Identify risks involved in dealing with someone with chronic depression.